microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalSynchronizationJob.md

                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
                 - `[Values <String[]>]`: Collection of values.
             - `[Name <String>]`: Human-readable name of the filter group.
           - `[Groups <IMicrosoftGraphFilterGroup[]>]`: Filter group set used to decide whether given object is in scope for provisioning.
 This is the filter which should be used in most cases.
-If an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter is not satisfied any longer, such object will get de-provisioned'.
+If an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter isn't satisfied any longer, such object will get deprovisioned'.
 An object is considered in scope if ANY of the groups in the collection is evaluated to true.
           - `[InputFilterGroups <IMicrosoftGraphFilterGroup[]>]`: *Experimental* Filter group set used to filter out objects at the early stage of reading them from the directory.
-If an object doesn't satisfy this filter it will not be processed further.
-Important to understand is that if an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter is no longer satisfied, such object will NOT get de-provisioned.
+If an object doesn't satisfy this filter, then it will not be processed further.
+Important to understand is that if an object used to satisfy this filter at a given moment, and then the object or the filter was changed so that filter is no longer satisfied, such object will NOT get deprovisioned.
 An object is considered in scope if ANY of the groups in the collection is evaluated to true.
         - `[SourceObjectName <String>]`: Name of the object in the source directory.
 Must match the object name from the source directory definition.
         - `[TargetObjectName <String>]`: Name of the object in target directory.
 Must match the object name from the target directory definition.
       - `[Priority <Int32?>]`: Priority relative to other rules in the synchronizationSchema.
 Rules with the lowest priority number will be processed first.